dominique-vassard/ecto_neo4j/README.md

   (n:Post)
 WHERE
   n.title CONTAINS "this"
-WITH                            <--- THe WITH allows to work on a subset... n AS n                        <---
+WITH                            <--- The `WITH` allows to work on a subset... n AS n                        <---
 LIMIT {limit}                   <--- with the specified nuber of node DETACH DELETE                   <--- Perform the desired operation